owainlewis/clojure-mail/README.md

 ```

-Want a summary of the last 5 messages in your inbox?
+Want a summary of the last 5 messages in your inbox?yg

 ```clojure
 (message-list store 5)